edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.3.md

 + Styling properties

-    + *Instructor - use [this html file](in-class-exercises-1.3/floats.html){:target="_blank"} example on the screen.
+    + *Instructor - use this html file in-class-exercises-1.3/floats.html example on the screen.
 Use inspector, comment and uncomment the overflow property on `#full`, and the clear on the footer.
 Show how they do similar things and what happens when they aren't there.*

     + floats
         + The float CSS property specifies that an element should be taken from the normal flow and placed along the left or right side of its container, where text and inline elements will wrap around it. [reference](https://developer.mozilla.org/en-US/docs/Web/CSS/float){:target="_blank"}